wp-plugins/visual-table-formatting-lite/readme.txt

 Homepage: http://www.w3examples.com
 Donate link: http://www.w3examples.com/donate.php
 Tags: tables, formatting, cell color
-Tested up to: 3.9
+Tested up to: 3.9.1
 Requires at least: 3.5
 Contributors: GeorgeIron
 Stable Tag: trunk
 License: GPLv2 or later

-Create html tables using a visual editor.
+Create html tables using a visual edtior.

 == Description ==
 Creating and managing colorful tables has never been more intuitive and straightforward with this plugin.